ymarcais/total-perspective-vortex/README.md

             and unit variance.
 This is often achieved using methods like Cholesky decomposition or the square root of the inverse of the covariance matrix.

+    - Passing the n_components largest-variance components to the ICA algorithm to obtain the unmixing matrix

   #Dimension Reduction
     - Correlation
     -  χ² (Khi²)